-The LDTaskObject may also contain the "IncludeNCGIInResponse" LDTask flag (see table 5.7.2-4A).
-If this flag is present for such a query, then the response shall contain the NR Cell Global Identity associated with the SUPI at the time of association (see table 5.7.2-5).
+The LDTaskObject may also contain LDTaskFlags (see table 5.7.2-4A).
+If the IncludeNCGIInResponse LDTaskFlag is present for such a query, then the response shall contain the current NR Cell Global Identity associated with the SUPI at the time of association (see table 5.7.2-5).
+If the IncludeAdditionalCGIsInResponse LDTaskFlag is present for such a query, then the response shall contain the additional CGIs that are associated with the SUPI and are available at the NF (see table 5.7.2-5).